-The child is under parents’ custody until attainment of majority.
+A child is under parental custody until the age of majority has been reached.

-Custody means parents’ right and obligation to take care of the child and his property and represent the child in his/her personal and property relations.
+Custody means the parent's right and obligation to take care of the child and the child's property and represent the child in personal and property relationships.

-Caring for a child means his/her care, supervision and the right to determine his/her place of residence.
+Caring for a child means the care and supervision of a child and the right to determine the child's place of residence.

-Childcare means his/her maintenance, i.e. providing food, clothes, housing and health care, caregiving and his/her education and upbringing (ensuring mental and physical development, considering his/her personality, abilities and interests to the extent possible, and preparing the child for socially useful work).
+Child care means maintenance of the child, i.e. providing food, clothing, housing and health care, personal care, education and upbringing (ensuring mental and physical development with due regard to the child’s personality, skills and interests, and preparing the child for useful work in society).

-Caring for the child’s property means maintaining and using the child's property for its preservation and enhancement of its value.
+Caring for the child’s property means maintaining and using the child’s property in such a way as to preserve it and enhance its value.

 2 As a general rule, who has the parental responsibility over a child?

 Parents living together exercise parental custody jointly.
-If parents are separated, joint parental custody continues.
-The childcare and supervision are exercised by the parent with whom the child lives.
-Parent make decisions jointly in matters that can have a significant impact on the child’s development.
+If the parents are separated, their joint responsibility continues.
+The care and supervision of the child must be ensured by the parent with whom the child is living.
+Parents are to take decisions jointly on issues that may have a significant impact on the child’s development.

 3 If the parents are unable or unwilling to exercise parental responsibility over their children, can another person be appointed in their place?

-If the child’s health or life is endangered due to the parent’s fault (due to a parent’s intentional behaviour or neglect) or the parent abuses their rights or fails to provide child care and supervision thus endangering the child’s physical, mental or moral development, the court may deprive the parent of the right of custody.
+If endangerment of the child’s health or life is the fault of a parent (either intentional behaviour or neglect) or the parent abuses their rights or fails to provide child care and supervision, thus jeopardising the child’s physical, mental or moral development, the court may deprive the parent of the right of custody.

 4 If the parents divorce or split up, how is the question of parental responsibility determined for the future?

-If parents are separated, joint parental custody continues.
-The childcare and supervision are exercised by the parent with whom the child lives.
-Parent make decisions jointly in matters that can have a significant impact on the child’s development.
-Parents’ disagreements are resolved by the family court, unless otherwise stipulated by law.
-Parental joint custody ends when separate custody of one parent is established according to an agreement between the parents or a court decision establishes the separate custody of one parent.
+If the parents are separated, their joint responsibility continues.
+Care and supervision of the child must be ensured by the parent with whom the child is living.
+Parents are to take decisions jointly in matters that may have a significant impact on the child’s development.
+Disputes between the parents are settled by the family court, unless the legislation provides otherwise.
+The parent’s joint custody is terminated when an agreement between the parents or a court decision establishes the separate custody of one parent.

 5 If the parents conclude an agreement on the question of parental responsibility, which formalities must be respected to make the agreement legally binding?

-If the parents agree on the matter of parental responsibility and execute it willingly, it is not necessary to obtain approval from any authority or court.
+If the parents agree on the matter of parental responsibility and act on the agreement willingly, it is not necessary to obtain approval from any authority or court.

 6 If the parents cannot come to an agreement on the issue of parental responsibility, what are the alternative means for solving the conflict without going to court?